The Best Way to Process Payroll [Updated for 2021]

 The company pays employees semi-monthly, so Kim spends about two days of every month processing payroll.

-There are many variables at play in this manual process.
+Consider also that there are many variables at play in this manual process.

 Errors will cascade if she accidentally adds, omits, or transposes digits.

-Payroll Visibility and Communication
+Visibility and Communication

 One of the most common reasons for switching to automated time tracking is visibility.